-The advice from workshop participants in the communiqué from this workshop will be sent to all senior politicians and road safety specialists throughout Australia and will be published in a UK online road transport journal in December.
+The advice from workshop participants in the communiqué from this workshop will be sent to all senior politicians and road safety specialists throughout Australia.
+A report was also published in a UK online road transport journal in December 2018.

 Part 2: Matilda’s Rainbow Lunch